dsaha0295/mCRPC_lncRNA_analysis/README.md

 Citation: in progress

 This project characterizes the lncRNA landscape in mCRPC through an integrative genomics approach.
-All of the scripts used for analysis are available here and organized according to figures in the manuscript.
+All of the scripts used for analysis are available here in the "src" directory as R notebooks and organized according to figures in the manuscript.
 Datasets used for this study can be obtained from the following studies:

 **scRNA-seq:**